Shop Pay Review: The Pros and Cons

 Shop Pay offers screenshot

 One downside of Shop Cash is that it does expire.
-Typically, your earned Cash will expire three months after it is earned.
+Typically, your earned Cash will expire 90 days after it is earned.
 When you redeem your Cash, the oldest balance will be used first.
 This is actually fairly similar to how Starbucks Rewards stars work (although those have a six month expiration).
 Additionally, if you use only part of your Shop Cash balance on a purchase, the expiration on the remainder will be reset with the date of the new purchase.

 Personally, I’ve never used this feature of Shop Pay nor any other BNPL.
 Because of this, it’s not something I can recommend.